 We spend 30% of our net income on wants.
 Dinners out or a weekend getaway are totally allowed if they fit into this part our cash flow plan.

-Thirty percent may seem to be on the high side, but I inflation is now chewing through this in a hurry depending on a person’s net income.
+Thirty percent may seem to be on the high side, but inflation may now be chewing through this in a hurry depending on a person’s net income.
+We are blessed to have decent-sized “shovels” as a result of our educations and hard work.

 Savings (20%)